 Life has been full of twists and turns lately.
 We started our move from Washington, DC on 22 June when the movers arrived to start packing up our lives and we are just starting to feel settled into Providence, RI 3 weeks later.
 I am 3 days into a 10 month long internship with my Masters of Social Work.
-The work is exciting and such great insight to people, but wow is it challenging and hard to see.
+The work is exciting and I am getting such great insight to people, but wow is it challenging and hard to see.
 I have been exercising my listening skills a lot, which is great.
 However, I am finding it difficult to know when it is best to speak up and add a thought or two that would be helpful and meaningful.
-Now more than ever I am leaning into the importance to stay grounded and present.
-Who knew it was be crazy hard to do that.
+Now more than ever, I am leaning into the importance of staying grounded and present.
+Who knew it would be crazy hard to do that!

 I just wanted to touch base on what is going on in my life right now, and I am hoping to take this to podcast soon.
 So fingers crossed I will start giving better and more frequent updates in the coming weeks.

 This next blog has been stirring with me for some time.
 After a much needed date and some discussion with my husband on this topic last night I think I can write on these thoughts with much more confidence.
 However, even as I sit here and delve into it, I feel the nerves cropping up.
 You might find it odd that I have started this blog with my feelings about what it means to put words down in an ordered fashion.
 However, as I have throught through this topic of Respect not Equality, I have come to realize that although writing comes very naturally to me it can also be a trying task to order your words to convey a message.